faysal725/ai-chat/README.md

 Chat Display: Displays user and AI messages in a conversational style with different layouts.

-## AI Responses: Integrated with OpenAI API to simulate realistic AI conversations.
+## AI Responses: Integrated with OpenAI Mock API to simulate realistic AI conversations.

 ## How to Run the Project Locally